Preparing For a Mediation: A 10 Step Guide

 As with a full-blown court case, you need to plan your preparation.
 Do not let the informality of the procedure lull you into something less.

 • IDENTIFY THE ISSUES IN DISPUTE.
-Make a written list of what you consider are the critical issues of the controversy.
-This will allow you to focus the negotiation on those issues, and assist in your objective evaluation of the case.
+Make a written list of what you consider to be the critical issues of the controversy.
+This will allow you to focus the negotiation on those issues and assist in objectively evaluating the case.

 • DO A “CRITICAL INFORMATION ANALYSIS”.
-Make sure you have all the information you need regarding liability and damages before the hearing.
+Ensure you have all the information you need regarding liability and damages before the hearing.
 If legal research is involved, bring copies of appropriate research to the hearing to share with the mediator.

 • ANALYZE HOW YOU WOULD TRY THE CASE.
 Evaluate the strengths and weaknesses of the case from an objective perspective.
 What verdict would a jury likely return in the case, or what conclusions would a judge make?
-Consider what your realistic expectations are, based on criteria that can be supported by the evidence.
-This allows for a balanced approach to the case, rather than a subjective evaluation.
+Consider your realistic expectations based on criteria the evidence can support.
+This allows for a balanced approach to the case rather than a subjective evaluation.

 • PLAN YOUR PRESENTATION.
-Consider what information about your interests and the facts of the case you want to disclose to the mediator, and what information you want to disclose to the opposing side.
+Consider what information about your interests, the facts of the case you want to disclose to the mediator, and what information you want to disclose to the opposing side.
 Usually, full disclosure to the mediator helps facilitate a successful settlement.

 Step 4: Develop a Negotiation Strategy

-Although the mediator will meet with the other side to communicate offers and counteroffers, you should have a clear idea of how you want the negotiation process to proceed.
-You should also consider how to make your proposals palatable to the other side.
+Although the mediator will meet with the other side to communicate offers and counteroffers, you should clearly know how you want the negotiation process to proceed.
+You should also consider making your proposals palatable to the other side.

 • IDENTIFY THE CURRENT NEGOTIATING POSITION OF THE PARTIES.
-Do a mental review of the negotiation activities conducted to date so you know where to begin, or where the opposing party might perceive where you will begin.
-This is a good opportunity to remind yourself of your common goals.
+Do a mental review of the negotiation activities to date so you know where to begin or where the opposing party might perceive you will begin.
+This is an excellent opportunity to remind yourself of your common goals.

 • DETERMINE “WANTS” AND “NEEDS”.
 Often referred to as “interests,” these are the silent movers that motivate people to change their “positions” in a negotiation.
-Your position is something you decided upon, while your interest is what caused you to decide.
+You decided upon your position, while your interest caused you to decide.

 • CREATE FAVORABLE PERCEPTIONS.
 Negotiation is a series of communications in which the parties attempt to alter each other’s perceptions.
 To be successful, you must be able to manage the information received by the other side.
 Do this by listening actively, respecting the other side’s claim, posing arguments, making proposals, and offering alternatives.

 • DEVELOP OPTIONS FOR MUTUAL GAIN.
 Consider whether the settlement options available are preferable to proceeding to trial.
-This requires a cost analysis of settling at mediation versus going to trial, as well as close reflection on what options are available to the other side.
+This requires a cost analysis of settling at mediation versus going to trial and close reflection on what options are available to the other side.

 Step 5: Obtain Authority to Settle

-Be prepared to come to the table ready to negotiate.
+Be prepared to negotiate.
 That means having the financial ability to settle the dispute with adequate reserves in place.
 Meet in advance with whoever might need to be consulted about the prospect of an immediate settlement (attorney, wife, husband, business associate, or another necessary person).

 Step 6: Determine Which People Will Attend The Hearing and What Role Each Will Play